garyzhubc/STAT406-2017/Lecture10/README.md

 dat.tr <- Boston[ -ii, ]
 ```

-We now build a regression tree using the function `rpart` and leaving most of its arguments to take their default values.
-We specify the response and explanatory variables using a `formula`, as usual, and setting `method='anova'` to indicate we want to train a regression tree (as opposed to a classification one, for example).
+We now build a regression tree using the function `rpart` and leave most of its arguments to their default values.
+We specify the response and explanatory variables using a `formula`, as usual, and set `method='anova'` to indicate we want to train a regression tree (as opposed to a classification one, for example).
 Finally, we use the corresponding `plot` method to display the tree structure:

 <!-- # ```{r tree2, fig.width=6, fig.height=6, message=FALSE, warning=FALSE} -->
 <!-- # set.seed(123) -->